padraic/mutagenesis/README.markdown

 Prerequisites
 -------------

-MutateMe requires PHP 5.3.
+Mutagenesis requires PHP 5.3.

-In addition, MutateMe relies on the PECL runkit extension in order to mutate source code already in memory.
+In addition, Mutagenesis relies on the PECL runkit extension in order to mutate source code already in memory.
 Unfortunately, the current version of runkit in PHP's official subversion repository is in turns incomplete or bugged.
 However an updated runkit is maintained on Github at [http://github.com/zenovich/runkit](http://github.com/zenovich/runkit "runkit").
-MutateMe requires that this specific version of runkit is used with PHP 5.3.
+Mutagenesis requires that this specific version of runkit is used with PHP 5.3.

 To install the runkit extension, the following commands should be sufficient: